V

 A tendency to draw out the end of words or sentences with a low, creaky voice.
 (NPR)

 Note: It's really a question of whether or not you believe that vocal fry is linguistically authentic or an affectation.
 Or regarding the NPR definition, is the tendency a conscious choice?
+Certainly, vocal fry is a choice which communicates condescension; it is not an attempt to sound refined and sophisticated as some apologists believe, but rather an attempt to convey genuine contempt for the listeners.
+What practitioners of vocal fry do not realize, are truly too stupid to realize, is that others find the affectation grating, insincere, and disingenuous.
+So rather than elevating their social status, they undermine it.
 I have written about vocal fry here.

 votary (noun)

-A person, such as a monk or nun, who has made vows of dedication to religious service; A devoted follower, adherent, or advocate of someone or something.
-(OD)
+A person, such as a monk or nun, who has made vows of dedication to religious service; a devoted follower, adherent, or advocate of someone or something.
+(NOA)

 vox populi (noun)